bgord/knowledge/web-workers.md

 It doesn't have DOM access, but it has a way to access the network.

+The data sent between the main and a web worker is copied, not sent by reference, so avoid huge payloads.

 ---

 **How many web workers can a page spin up**